Table of Contents

 If so, what electrolytes does alcohol deplete?

 That's what we're going to take a closer look at in this article.
-We'll see how alcohol affects your water and electrolyte balance and what you can do to counteract it.
+We'll see how alcohol affects your water and electrolyte balance and what you can consume before and after drinking to counteract it.

 What are electrolytes?